ytliuSVN/crypto-app/README.md

 - [ ] The user can request the list of cryptocurrencies from the CoinGecko API and see the results collated together.
 - [ ] Progressively load more list items by scrolling down the list.
 - [ ] The user can sort the cryptocurrencies based on their `Market Cap` and `Volume`.
+- [ ] The application supports theming and can easily be switched between themes.

 ## App Details